 Instructions

-Prepare the Chicken: Begin by seasoning each chicken breast liberally with salt and black pepper on both sides.
+Begin by seasoning each chicken breast liberally with salt and black pepper on both sides.
 Allow the seasoned chicken to sit at room temperature for about 15 minutes.
-This step ensures that the chicken cooks evenly and remains juicy.

-Flip and Finish Cooking: Gently flip the chicken breasts using tongs.
+Gently flip the chicken breasts using tongs.
 Add the unsalted butter to the skillet at this point.
-Continue cooking the chicken for another 6-7 minutes, or until the internal temperature reaches 165°F (75°C) when checked with a meat thermometer.
+Continue cooking the chicken for another 6-7 minutes, or until the internal temperature reaches 165°F (75°C).
 Once cooked, remove the chicken from the skillet and transfer it to a plate to keep warm.

-Make the Sauce: In the same skillet with the remaining cooking juices, reduce the heat to medium.
+In the same skillet with the remaining cooking juices, reduce the heat to medium.
 Add the finely minced garlic and sauté for about 30 seconds, or until fragrant.
 Next, stir in the Dijon and whole grain mustards, followed by the chicken broth and lemon juice.
-Allow the sauce to come to a gentle simmer for about 3-4 minutes, stirring occasionally to combine all the flavors.
+Allow the sauce to come to a gentle simmer for about 3-4 minutes, stirring occasionally.

-Serve: Arrange the seared chicken breasts on serving plates and generously drizzle the zesty lemon mustard sauce over the top.
-Finish the dish by garnishing with the finely chopped fresh parsley for a pop of color.
+Arrange the seared chicken breasts on serving plates and generously drizzle the zesty lemon mustard sauce over the top.
+Finish the dish by garnishing with the finely chopped fresh parsley.

-- Presentation Tips: For an elegant touch, serve the dish alongside vibrant steamed green beans or a light seasonal salad.
-Place a lemon wedge on each plate and scatter a sprinkle of parsley for an inviting and colorful presentation.
+For an elegant touch, serve alongside steamed green beans or a light salad.